MarcoGalimi00/Ingest-Data-From-Dataverse/README.md

 - **`dataverse_lookup.ipynb`** – Connects to Dataverse, reads secrets from Azure Key Vault, and retrieves the requested data.
 - **`landing_to_raw_dataverse.ipynb`** – Take the parquet file created in ADF after the lookup and create the raw tables.
+- **AzureDataFactory** a folder with all ADF related content, in particular:
   - **`pl-dataverse-ingestion.json`** – ADF pipeline definition to orchestrate the process and download the tables from dataverse into the landing zone of Azure.
+  - **`dataverse-ingestion.png`** - A png for showing how the pipeline should look like.
 - **`config.csv`** – Specifies which tables and columns to download.

 ---